ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 • Forex pricing is slightly higher than industry average

-FXCM is our top choice for API trading.
+FXCM is my top choice for API trading.
 Four APIs are available, including REST, JAVA, FIX, and its ForexConnect proprietary software development kit (SDK).

 FXCM’s ForexConnect provides access to a rich variety of trading API features, such as forex robots and automated trading systems, integrated trading data and pricing histories, and the ability to connect to custom trading platforms.
 ForexConnect supports a wide range of popular programming languages, such as Python, Java, C#, Visual Basic, and C++.